xma711/notebook/math/interpolation/README.md

 For the y portion, do exactly the same thing.

 Question: any difference in the results between this method and the method described in wikipedia?
-    -> it seems that the method in lecture notes allows any dimension in a data point, because the model for each dimension is calcuated separately.
+    -> it seems that the method in lecture notes allows any dimension in a data point, because the model for each dimension is calculated separately.

 Another question: after doing all these, we got 2 big sets of equations, one between x and u, the other between y and u, how to combine them together to have just x and y ?